-Subrecipient(s) must meet the eligibility requirements identified in the FOA, Section III.1.
+Subrecipient(s) must meet the eligibility requirements identified in the NOFO, Section III.1.
 Eligible Applicants.
-Additionally, all subrecipient(s) must obtain a Data Universal Numbering System (DUNS) number, or after government-wide implementation, a Unique Entity Identifier assigned by the System for Award Management (SAM), if they do not already have one.
+Additionally, all subrecipient(s) must obtain a Unique Entity Identifier (UEI) assigned by the System for Award Management (SAM), if they do not already have one.
 Prime recipients are required to check the SAM to verify that the subrecipient(s) is/are not debarred, suspended, or ineligible.